RobMertens/avrtimerlib/README.md

 // NOTE::the InterruptServiceRoutine() ups the timer overflow counter.
 // The nonResetCount() funtion does not work here. timer[3]->initialize(t_mode::CTC, t_interrupt::NONE);
-timer[3]->setCompareValueA(0x4E20);

-// The following example shows how to NOT set a timer.
+// The following example shows how to _NOT_ set a timer.
 // We set the timer to clear on compare with 20000 and set an interrupt on TOP.
-// This means that the timer won't reach it's timer[3]->initialize(t_mode::CTC, t_interrupt::OVF);
+// This means that the interrupt is never fired. timer[3]->initialize(t_mode::CTC, t_interrupt::OVF);
 timer[3]->setCompareValueA(0x4E20);
 ```